As Much as Humanity Can Hope for in the Long Term

-Joining us in our fifth episode of our series AGI Governance on The Trajectory is Connor Leahy, Founder and CEO of Conjecture.
+Joining us in the fifth episode of our series AGI Governance on The Trajectory is Connor Leahy, Founder and CEO of Conjecture.

 This is the most in-depth take I’ve ever heard on how to influence the public discourse about AGI risk, and how to turn AGI risk from something “sci-fi” to something commonplace in policy circles.